cjthedj97/gnome-extension-cscotun0-ip-address/README.md

 If you want one for tun0 see https://github.com/AdamantisSpinae/gnome-extension-tun0-ip-address

 ## Nota Bene
-As it is my first Gnome extension please be understanding when repoeting any bugs.
+As it is my first Gnome extension please be understanding when repoeting bugs.